-If you are authorised to prescribe medicines and you intend to prescribe a controlled medicine to a patient you will require this approval.
+You will need approval if you intend to prescribe a controlled medicine to a patient.
 Controlled medicines include:

 - methyl phenidate